NikiforovAll/nikiforovall.github.io/_posts/2026-04-08-claude-code-hub.md

 tags: [developer-tools]
 published: true
 shortinfo: "A launcher that bundles Kanban, Marketplace, Cost, and Memory into a single chromeless PWA for Claude Code."
+description: "A launcher that bundles Kanban, Marketplace, Cost, and Memory into a single chromeless PWA for Claude Code."
 fullview: false
 comments: true
 related: true